top of page

 Tiffany Beardsley, CEO & Founder

 Being a generally curious person, I immediately wondered how many other parents could possibly have closets just like the one I was staring into.
-So, naturally, I Googled it and down the rabbit hole, I went.
-According to Statista, 3.95 million kids were born in the same year as our daughter, in the United States alone.
-So, if even 10% of those kids had similar closets, moving from 2T to 3T, with about 200 items since birth, then that meant there were 79,000,000 articles of amazing, like-new baby clothes just sitting in closets.
+So, naturally, I Googled it and down the rabbit hole I went.
+According to Statista, in the United States alone, 3.95 million kids were born in the same year as our daughter.
+So, if even 10% of those kids had similar closets, moving from 2T to 3T, with about 200 items since birth, then that meant there were 79 billion articles of amazing, like-new baby clothes just sitting in closets.
 Yikes.

-Later, I’d learn that the average article of clothing used about 1000 gallons of water to produce.
-So, the math translated to 79,000,000,000 (79 billion) gallons of precious, precious water being used to grow, dye, and treat clothing just (inhale) sitting (exhale) in closets.
-Then I started thinking in terms of wasted dollars and I began to feel guilty, of course, because that's what this mom does.
-And remember, these numbers are only based on 10% of the 3.95 million kids born in the USA by age two.
-The waste was undeniable.
+Later, I learned that the average article of clothing used about 500 gallons of water to produce.
+So, the math translated to 39.5 trillion gallons of precious, precious water being used to grow, dye, and treat clothing just (inhale) sitting (exhale) in closets.
+Then I started thinking in terms of wasted dollars and I began to feel guilty, of course, because that's just what some moms do.
+And remember, these numbers are only based on 10% of the 3.95 million kids born in the USA in 2016.
+The waste was so overwhelming.

 The more I researched the more I became aware of how unsustainable the fashion industry actually was.
 I learned terms like fashion circularity and sustainable fashion.
 With few options that seemed to truly contribute to circularity or sustainability or save our family any type of money, a fire began to burn.
-I saw this situation as a call to action: Create a clean and welcoming space where the most fiscally, environmentally, and socially responsible shoppers can connect with like-minded souls and use their perfect clothing sitting in their closets as currency for clothes they do want.
+I saw the situation as a call to action: Create a clean and welcoming space where the most fiscally, environmentally, and socially responsible shoppers can connect with like-minded souls and use their perfect clothing sitting in their closets as currency for clothes they feel good and look great in.

 bottom of page